jcoudsi/jquery.media.outlet/README.md

 ### onError
 Callback function which defines some stuff to do when the upload fails.
-This function must be like the following : `onError(error, $mediaOutlet) { //some stuff }`
+This function must be like the following : `function(error, $mediaOutlet) { //some stuff }`
-- error parameter provides information about the upload error
+- error parameter provides information about the upload error (AJAX technical error)
 - $mediaOutlet is the HTML DOM used element

 Examples